Breton prune pudding (far aux pruneaux)

 The famous rich Breton cake, a complete meal by the way.
 I admit it is a bit fat, but you will need for that log chopping session in preparation for the winter season.

-Time needed 1h preparation, 1h baking.
+1h preparation, 1h baking.

 Four hours before take the butter out of the fridge to make it soft.